Alimony to a Working Spouse in Arizona

 A court is required to consider many factors when issuing an award of alimony.
 It is imperative that your Arizona divorce attorney has experience representing clients in many alimony cases throughout his or her career.

 You can contact the Scottsdale and Phoenix Arizona alimony attorneys at Hildebrand Law, PC at (480)305-8300 if you are dealing with an alimony case in Arizona with a working spouse.
-Our Arizona alimony attorneys have over 100 years combined legal experience dealing with alimony establishment, modification and termination.
+Our Arizona alimony attorneys have over 100 years combined legal experience dealing with alimony establishment, modification of alimony, and termination of spousal maintenance.